 Who Qualifies for Gap Cover – Questions about gap cover

 All members of a registered medical scheme qualify for Gap Cover.
 This includes the principal member as well as the spouse or life partner and children.

 Does Gap Cover Have a Direct Link to a Medical Scheme?
 Gap Cover does not have a direct link to any particular medical scheme.
 It is a separate short-term insurance policy that you use in conjunction with any medical scheme.

 What Happens When a Policy Holder changes Medical Schemes?
 Gap Cover continues to operate, provided that medical scheme members keep their monthly payments up to date.

 Who Provides Gap Cover?
-There are many South African companies that offer this form of protection, including household names such as Sanlam, Bonitas and Discovery.
+There are many South African companies that offer this form of protection, including household names such as Sanlam, Zestlife and Discovery.